wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Streams/Sds_Streams_API_1-0.md

 The namespace; either default or diagnostics.

 `string query`
 An optional parameter representing a string search.
-For information about specifying the search parameter, see [Searching](xref:sdsSearching1-0).
+For information about specifying the search parameter, see [Search in SDS](xref:sdsSearching1-0).

 `int skip`
 An optional parameter representing the zero-based offset of the first SdsStream to retrieve.
 If not specified, a default value of 0 is used.